 Car shopping?
 Consider this line-up from Ford: Fiesta, Focus, Fusion, Mustang, Taurus, Escape, Edge, Explorer, Flex, Expedition, Ranger, Transit Connect, F-150, E-Series Wagon, and Super-Duty.

 But before making such an expensive decision, you should also compare similar models from Toyota, Honda, Kia, Chev, Volkswagen, Dodge, Chrysler, Jeep, GM, Hyundai, Mitsubishi, Volvo, Nissan, plus a range of higher-end companies if that’s your cup of tea.

 Even the task of grocery shopping has turned into a mind-boggling set of choices.

 Cheerios now come in honey nut, multi-grain, apple cinnamon, banana nut, chocolate, duice de leche, peanut butter, cinnamon burst, fruity, oat cluster and yogurt burst flavours.

 In the olden days, we squirted fake cheese on plain Triscuits and called it a day.
-Now there are regular, reduced fat, hint of salt, rosemary & olive oil, cracked pepper & olive oil, wheat fire, roasted tomato, dill, sea salt & olive oil, garden herb, roasted garlic, thin crisps, parmesan garlic, and quarto fromaggio.
+Now Triscuits can be regular, reduced fat, hint of salt, rosemary & olive oil, cracked pepper & olive oil, wheat fire, roasted tomato, dill, sea salt & olive oil, garden herb, roasted garlic, thin crisps, parmesan garlic, and quarto fromaggio.

 Does your head hurt yet?